wafiqsyed/Machine-Learning-Projects/Predicting Boston House Prices/README.md

 Client 1:
 - features are intermediate between clients 2 and 3, so it's pricing is near the median/mean
 - reasonable

+## Credits
+This project was completed using the tutorial found here: [Tutorial link](https://towardsdatascience.com/machine-learning-project-predicting-boston-house-prices-with-regression-b4e47493633d)